OpenTTD/grfcodec/README.txt

   the sprite length agree with num-sets.
 Action E <num>: Only corrected if a corrected value exists that makes the sprite length agree with num.
+Action 12 <num-deff>: Only corrected if a corrected value exists that makes the sprite length agree with num.

 In all cases, the parsing logic changes; in some cases substantially.
 If the resultant error/warning messages are illogical, try again without -a, and you